RounakRajSingh620/30-daysOfProductivity/logs.md

 # Day 19
 Today I practiced the Dependent programming python paradigm and done with revision of cryptowallets and learnt the types of tokens like ERC20,ERC721...

+# Day 20
+Today learned about DAOs and completed my OS record